tajahreynolds/datastructures/README.md

 ## Welcome to TaJah Reynolds' page

-This page has been created to showcase the projects I have completed throughout this semester, as well as the key points learned as a result of these projects.
+This page has been created to showcase the projects I have completed in Data Structures and Abstractions throughout this semester, as well as the key points learned as a result of these projects.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+### Project 1: Java Review (Array, Interface, Class, JUnit Test, Driver)

+Our first project was meant to get us started with Data Structures.
+This project required students to implement a simple container by writing a java class called ArrayUtility, which implements an interface called Utility interface.
+The array-based implementation of the container (ArrayUtility) has the ability to store multiple Integer objects in an array, and define the methods from the UtilityInterface to manipulate the array.
+The methods that needed to be implemented were documented in the provided UtilityInterface.html file.

+#### Project 1 Learning Outcomes

+- Use an array to implement a simple container.
+- Write and understand javadoc documentation.
+- Follow a set of specifications for class implementation, including constructors and methods.
+- Write a driver class to test a class and its methods.
+- Use JUnit library to test code.
+- Test code for edge cases, corner cases, and typical cases.
+- Format and comment source code that adheres to a given set of formatting guidelines.

+#### Personal Takeaways From Project 1

+Project 1 serves as a refresher for students to re-familiarize themselves with standard coding practices, but it was my first introduction to JUnit and unit testing.
+JUnit is incredibly useful for making sure my code worked as expected, and testing for all cases became manageable immediately.

 ```markdown
 Syntax highlighted code block